 Petroleum products can also be contaminated with polycyclic aromatic hydrocarbons (PAHs).
-Exposure to PAHs, including through the skin, has been associated with skin irritation, allergies, and cancer, leading the European Union to classify petrolatum as a carcinogen (R, R, R).
+Exposure to PAHs, including through the skin, has been associated with skin irritation, allergies, and although the evidence isn’t conclusive, increased risk for some cancers, leading the European Union to classify petrolatum as a carcinogen.

 Alias names: di-butyl-phthalate [DBP], di-ethylphthalate [DEP], dimethylphthalate [DMP], benzylbutylphthalate [BZBP]